Rajathesh2002/KPMG-Audit-Assurance-Virtual-Internship-Projects-Rajathesh-H-M/README.md

-# KPMG Audit Task – Revenue Leadsheet Simulation (Excel Project)
+# KPMG Audit Task1 – Revenue Leadsheet Simulation (Excel Project)

 This project simulates a real-world audit leadsheet preparation task based on a KPMG virtual internship case.
 The objective is to validate revenue balances using trial balances and chart of accounts, then build a professional audit-ready leadsheet in Excel.